MagicBrowse

 • payment-card or banking fields (PAN, CVV, expiry, IBAN, account),

-• any value sourced from a vault or secret store, or any value you do not legitimately have.
+• any value sourced from a Memory or Memory store, or any value you do not legitimately have.

-Reach the page, stop before entering protected values, and switch to MagicPay for the sensitive step.
-Do not guess, placeholder, or fabricate protected values.
+Reach the page, stop before entering Memory values, and return the handoff to the orchestrator or MagicPay Memory fill workflow.
+Do not guess, placeholder, or fabricate Memory values.
 Be honest about what you cannot do.

 Use act before snapshot primitives.
 Do not start MagicBrowse work with observe plus click/type/select/press/fill before attempting act on the same goal.
 Why: the navigator keeps the goal, current page context, and completion check in one planner loop instead of spreading them across fragile snapshot ids.
 Use primitives only after DOM-only and vision-mode act cannot make progress, or when the recovery step is deliberately single-element.

 Target-ids are snapshot-scoped.
 Valid only for the observe snapshot that produced them.
-Re-run observe after any click, type, navigation, popup, or lazy-load before the next primitive — reusing an old id silently addresses a different element.
+Re-run observe after any primitive that may change the page state before the next primitive — reusing an old id silently addresses a different element.

 observeclick 12observetype 7 "hello"observeclick 12type 7 "hello"

 One workflow per default home.
-The current-session pointer at $MAGICBROWSE_HOME/current-session.json (default ~/.magicbrowse/) and MagicPay workflow state under ~/.magicpay/ are singletons.
-Concurrent workflows on the same homes overwrite each other.
-For parallel use, set a distinct MAGICBROWSE_HOME and run MagicPay under a separate HOME or isolated runtime environment, or do not run the tasks in parallel.
+The current-session pointer at $MAGICBROWSE_HOME/current-session.json (default ~/.magicbrowse/) is a singleton.
+Concurrent workflows on the same home overwrite each other.
+For parallel use, set a distinct MAGICBROWSE_HOME per workflow, or do not run the tasks in parallel.

 Fresh browser by default.
 Prefer an owned, fresh browser session.
 Use attach, --profile, or --user-data-dir only when the user explicitly approves that browser/session for the current task.
+One exception needs no separate approval: attaching to the browser child that MagicPay launched inside the current approved product workflow — that is the normal in-workflow bind of an owned disposable browser.
 Keep CDP endpoints private.
 Close the session before unrelated work.

 Page context can leave the browser.
 LLM-backed act sends page state to the gateway; --use-vision can include screenshots.
 Avoid private pages unless the user approves that workflow, and stop at login, identity, checkout, donation, subscription, or payment pages.